About Nicolas Cordoba

-Nicolás Córdoba is an associate in our international arbitration group, based in Washington, DC.
+Nicolás Córdoba is a senior associate in our international arbitration group, based in Washington, DC.

 Prior to joining Freshfields, Nicolás worked as an international affairs adviser and as an associate in a GAR100 law firm in Bogotá.

 His experience also includes serving as an intern at the International Centre for Settlement of Investment Disputes (Washington) and the International Tribunal for the Law of the Sea (Hamburg).
 Nicolás also served as an assistant professor on Commercial Law at the Universidad del Rosario in Bogotá.

 - Representing Eco Oro Minerals Corp. in an ICSID arbitration against Colombia under the Canada-Colombia Free Trade Agreement concerning adverse measures affecting its investment in a gold mining concession, and involving complex administrative and international law issues.